MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ![MixedRealityFeatureTool window](images/mr-learning-base/base-02-section4-step1-3.png)

-check the **Mixed Reality Toolkit Foundation**, and click on the dropdown next to it to select the required MRTK version, for this tutorial series please use **2.5.3**. then click on **Get features** button to download the selected packages.
+check the **Mixed Reality Toolkit Foundation**, and click on the dropdown next to it to select the required MRTK version, for this tutorial series please select **2.5.3**. then click on **Get features** button to download the selected packages.

 ![Selecting Mixed reality foundation](images/mr-learning-base/base-02-section4-step1-4.png)